National Transfer Accounts

 Direct purchase from Edward Elgar at a discounted price.

-Update: NTA book selected as an Outstanding Academic Title for 2012
+Update: Selected as an Outstanding Academic Title for 2012

 Population Aging and the Generational Economy was selected as an Outstanding Academic Title for 2012 by Choice Magazine, widely used by academic librarians in the US.
 The awards are chosen based on the best reviewed titles during 2012.
 The book will also be part of an exhibit of the Outstanding Academic Title winners at the American Library Association’s Mid-winter Conference in January 2013.